 Buying a brand new home is exciting.
 It is also a major investment.
 If you have bought a home that you now realize has construction defects, my firm can advise you of your legal options.
-At North Raleigh Law, I advocate for North Carolina homeowners who have been harmed by faulty construction.
-Depending on the circumstances, I might be able to help you get the defects fixed or obtain appropriate damages from the liable party.
+At my firm, North Raleigh Law, I advocate for North Carolina homeowners who have been harmed by faulty construction.
+I’m attorney Bob Morton, and depending on the circumstances, I might be able to help you get the defects fixed or obtain appropriate damages from the liable party.

 There are a variety of building issues that may warrant a new-home construction defect claim.
 They include the following:

-As an attorney with substantial experience handling faulty construction claims, I can investigate the cause of the specific problem and work to negligent individual or business accountable.
+As an attorney with substantial experience handling faulty construction claims, I can investigate the cause of the specific problem and work to hold the negligent individual or business accountable.

 When you buy a new home in North Carolina, there is an “implied warranty” that the home will be built in a workmanlike way, free from major structural problems and suitable for habitation.
 Because specific defects are not listed in this warranty, courts frequently decide whether a specific claim is covered under the warranty.
 If you don’t believe the builder met its obligations to you, my firm can outline your legal options and assess if a judge might agree that the implied warranty was violated.